smokey019/7tv-emote-usage-tracking/README.md

 # 7tv-emote-usage-tracking

-A Twitch chat bot built with Twurple that reads and processes chat messages with 7TV emote tracking.
+A Twitch chat bot that monitors chat messages, tracks 7TV emote usage, and provides a real-time web dashboard for analytics.
+Track how often each emote is used so you can identify which emotes aren't being used and clean up your emote list.
+Built with Bun and Twurple.

 ## Features

-- 📖 Read-only chat monitoring
+- 📖 Read-only chat monitoring (no bot commands sent)
-- 🔄 Automatic token refreshing
-- 👥 User information lookup via Twitch API
-- 📊 Track subscriptions, raids, and other events
-- 🎨 **7TV emote tracking and statistics**
+- 🎨 7TV emote tracking and usage statistics
-- 📈 **Real-time web dashboard**
+- 📈 Real-time web dashboard with auto-refresh
-- 🏗️ Clean, modular architecture
+- 🌓 Light/dark theme toggle
+- 🔍 Per-channel search/filter and sortable tables
+- 📋 Shows all emotes (used + unused) so you can spot dead emotes
+- 🔗 Direct "View on 7TV" links for each emote
+- 🔄 Automatic OAuth token refreshing
+- 💾 Persistent statistics (auto-save every 30s + graceful shutdown save)
+- 📱 Responsive layout (desktop, tablet, mobile)

 ## Prerequisites